 You’ve created lead-generating content, but if it doesn’t have a call to action (CTA), it won’t be effective.
 CTAs tell the reader what to do next after reading your content.
 With CTAs in your content promotion, be sure to somehow capture the reader’s contact information, especially phone number or email.

 To bring more readers to conversion from your content, you need to consistently get new leads to cultivate.
 Lead magnets are the best ways to capture the names and contact information of prospective leads.
-Lead magnets have content people are willing to give information to read.
+Through lead magnets you share the content for free with your audience for the exchange of their contact information.

 Lead magnet content needs to be interesting, valuable, and applicable to the reader.
 If you don’t know where to start, here are three lead magnet strategies to try: